akilli/docker/README.md

 - use a user ini file `.user.ini` for certain settings,
 - use different fpm pools or
 - do something completely different.

+To enable xdebug for development set environment variable `XDEBUG_ENABLED=1`.

 You can use the example [docker-compose.yml](docker-compose.yml) and [docker-compose.override.yml](docker-compose.override.yml) as a starting point for your configuration.